medovanx/download-time-calculator/README.md

 [![GPLv3 License](https://img.shields.io/badge/License-GPL%20v3-yellow.svg)](https://opensource.org/licenses/)
 [![PyPI version](https://img.shields.io/pypi/pyversions/spotDL?color=%2344CC11&style=flat-square)](https://www.python.org/)

 Download Time Calculator is a PyQt5 based graphical user interface (GUI) application that calculates the estimated time it will take to download a file given the file size and download speed.
-The user inputs the file size and selects the appropriate unit (GB, MB, KB, or B) and download speed and select the appropriate unit (MB/s, KB/s, B/s, MBit/s, KBit/s, or Bit/s) to get the estimated download time in hours
+The user inputs the file size and selects the appropriate unit (GB, MB, KB, or B) and download speed and select the appropriate unit (MB/s, KB/s, B/s, MBit/s, KBit/s, or Bit/s) to get the estimated download time in days, minutes, hours, seconds and milliseconds.
 </div>

 # Notes